Can you provide placements?

 - Maudsley Hospital, London

-Our undergraduate psychology programmes are ranked amongst the top five degree programmes in this discipline, in the UK.
+Our undergraduate psychology courses are ranked amongst the top five degree courses in this discipline, in the UK.
 We are the highest ranking of the universities offering a placement.

 The excellent employment rate of our students is due in no small measure to the ‘hands-on’ experience and skills they acquire from their placement.